 Beyond education, how much experience would an ideal representative have?
 If they have a decade of work experience under their belt, you can be sure that they know the ins and out of the industry.
 But keep in mind that more experience is not always better.
 The biotechnology industry changes rapidly.
 A hire who received a more recent education of the industry is sometimes more teachable and up-to-date with the latest pharmaceutical advancements.
 Different levels of experience offer unique benefits, so setting a criterion will simply depend on your firm’s particular technology.

 Up until now, we’ve discussed how you can sort through candidates.
 Don’t forget that candidates are sorting through other companies besides yours, as well.
 If they are offered a higher salary by another company, they’ll pass your offer up.
 Talent comes at a price, so if want the best of the best, you’ll need to offer a competitive compensation.

 The same goes for experience.
 A candidate with prior experience in the industry is a valuable asset to your company.
 However, the more work experience they have, the higher the salary they’ll require.
 Most professionals won’t accept offers with salaries lower than their current or previous compensation.
-For a reference point, in 2019 the average total compensation for someone with a decade of experience is $143,000, including pharmaceutical sales salary, bonuses, and commission.
-While the price is high, an experienced rep knows how to handle the highs and lows of the pharmaceutical sales industry, so this long term investment is worth it.

 7. It’s Okay to Ask for Help